art-abdulwadud/help-the-cashier/README.md

 Enter the amount the customer actually pays.
 (Amount Paid)

 The Balance is calculated and then broken down into notes and coins.
-The cashier is told exactly how many coins and notes are needed depending on the change/balance the customer is expecting / is suppose to be given.
+The cashier is told exactly how many coins and notes are needed depending on the change/balance the customer is suppose to be given.